Master’s Program at San Jose State University Reaccredited by the American Library Association

 The school’s students, alumni, and advisory board members, as well as employers of MLIS program alumni, were instrumental in the reaccreditation process.
 “Many individuals stepped forward, participating in interviews with the external review panel and providing information we included in our written report,” said Hirsh.
 “We value their contributions.”

-According to the report from the ALA external review panel, the school’s students and alumni “are enthusiastic about both the program’s offerings and their choice of careers.
+According to the , the school’s students and alumni “are enthusiastic about both the program’s offerings and their choice of careers.
 They spoke warmly of the access that they have to the faculty, of their capacity to collaborate with colleagues, and of the support that they receive from the school’s staff.”

 In their report, the panel also noted the commitment of the school’s faculty members “to adopting and promoting innovative online teaching and integrating technology into distance education.”